workshopper/stream-adventure/problems/secretz/problem.md

 process.argv[3] and the cipher initialization vector as process.argv[4].
 You can pass these arguments directly through to `crypto.createDecipheriv()`.

-The built-in zlib library you get when you `require('zlib')` has a `zlib.createGunzip()` that returns a stream for gunzipping.
+The `tar` module from npm has a `tar.Parse()` constructor that can unzip gzipped tar files automatically ( if detected ) and  emits `entry` events for each file in the tar input.

-The `tar` module from npm has a `tar.Parse()` function that emits `'entry'` events for each file in the tar input.
 Each `entry` object is a readable stream of the file contents from the archive and:

     `entry.type` is the kind of file ('File', 'Directory', etc) `entry.path` is the file path